 UXmatters has a truly international audience.
 In April 2016, UXmatters visitors came from 198 countries, on five continents:

 The largest numbers of UXmatters visitors were in the following countries:

-Our Google Analytics site statistics show that, between April 30, 2015 and April 30, 2016, UXmatters received
+Our Google Analytics site statistics show that, from July 1, 2016 to July 1, 2017, UXmatters received

 Figure 1 shows our Google Analytics Audience Overview for this date range.